crawley/qcif-mailout/README.md

   - `-t` `--template` `<basename>` - the basename for the mailout's templates.
     This defaults to `template`.
   - `-C` `--cc` `<email>` - this CC is added to all emails.
 For instance, if you want the emails to be recorded in a ticketting system.
+This can be repeated for multiple CC's.
 (Note: the `-T` option overrides this.)
   - `-T` `--test-to` `<email>` - emails are sent only to the supplied email "test" address, rather than the notional recipient and CC addresses.
   - `-y` `--no-dry-run` - do the email processing.
 The default in dry-run